dalalayan1/shell-generator/README.md

 # shell-generator

-### Packages need pre-setup :
+### packages need pre-setup

-copy-dir - to copy an entire directory
+copy-dir - to copy an entire directory</br>
+inquirer - to create prompts

+### npm commands
+`npm run generate` - installs the dependencies, prompts the user & generates the project accordingly